 Here is year-over-year spending growth on autos and other retail goods for 2012 and 2013.
 Spending has increased between 7% and 9% in these years.
 For other goods, spending increased by 5% in 2012 and only 3% in 2013.
 Without autos, 2013 spending looks a lot worse than 2012.
 If you want these in real terms, you can subtract off 2% to get a pretty close estimate.

 So what is wrong with autos driving the recovery?
 Isn’t this what we would expect given the cyclicality of auto sales?
 The concern is that a lot of auto purchases are being fueled with debt, given a strong recovery in the auto loan market.
+Which is likely to lead to people finding that they have taken too much debt, and trying to increase credit scores again after stretching themselves too thin.
 Below is the net flow of auto loans from 2002 to 2013.
 It is a net flow because it includes pay downs in addition to new originations.
 As it shows, auto lending in 2012 and 2013 tops any other year during the previous expansion from 2002 to 2007 (although it is still below the amount of new auto loans in 2000 and 2001).

 This could be benign.
 For example, one argument would be that this represents a well-functioning credit market.
 Households that deserve new loans are receiving them, which is exactly what the financial sector should provide.